Mike Uzochukwu writes on many topics, including metallurgy, business, insurance, and the challenges faced by today's youth.

 Any country with high corruption levels is likely to experience developmental bankruptcy.
 When some CEOs indulge in corrupt practices to make their money, economic development will suffer.
 When Nigerians keep on shifting the country’s currency to foreign countries, there will be less economic development in Nigeria.

 So many crises in Nigeria today are a result of corruption.
 The insecurity in Nigeria brought about by Boko Haram is a consequence of corruption.
 Corrupt politicians are fighting the government of President Goodluck Jonathan using Boko Haram as their agent because they do not want him to succeed.
 The attacks by Boko Haram have caused disorderliness in Nigeria and seriously affected the country's economy.

 Corrupt Nigerians do not truly understand the harm they are causing to other citizens.
 Corruption could be reduced by these potential solutions:

 - Institution of strong anti-corruption groups

 - Treating all citizens equally

-Self-Satisfaction in this context implies being content with what one has.
-When the leaders of Nigeria are satisfied with the salary they are paid and use them in the right way, the issue of embezzlement and money laundering will be history.
+Self-satisfaction in this context implies being content with what one has.
+When the leaders of Nigeria are satisfied with the salary they are paid and use public funds in a proper manner, the issue of embezzlement and money laundering will be history.
 Managers who are satisfied with what they are paid will not have time to indulge in corruption to make more money.